History

 Subsequently, the school building found itself repurposed, serving as a storage facility under different owners for many years.
 The echoes of laughter and learning seemed to have faded away, leaving the building to witness the passage of time.

 Then, in 1972, the school district dissolved, leaving the future of the historic building uncertain.
-But in 2018, fate intervened in the form of Teresa and Chris from Shepherd Industries, LLC, who recognized the historical and cultural significance of the Nome Schoolhouse.
+But in 2018, fate intervened in the form of Teresa Perleberg and Chris Armbrust from, who recognized the historical and cultural significance of the Nome Schoolhouse.
 With an unwavering vision and dedication, they set out on a remarkable journey to restore the school to its former glory.

 Over the course of three years, the duo poured their hearts and souls into the meticulous restoration of the school, preserving its rich heritage while infusing it with new life.
 In the year 2021, their tireless efforts bore fruit, as the Nome Schoolhouse was transformed into a unique and vibrant Fiber Arts Retreat Center, Event Center, and Boutique Hotel.